-|Goku doing his “I found the key!” victory dance in an area that looks quite a bit like a Super Mario Bros. level.
+|Is Goku in a Super Mario Bros. level?
 Yes, he can even break those blocks with his head.||The third boss battle against Yamcha.
 Look, it’s an actual Dragon Ball character!|

 |An example of a “cutscene”: Goku and Bulma talking about the Dragon Radar||Muten Roshi thinking about his favorite thing in what is probably the game’s most iconic moment|

 Despite its problems though, the game does a good job of capturing the feel of the early manga and anime.
 There are even small cutscenes with conversations between the characters throughout the levels that help to tell a very abbreviated version of the early Dragon Ball story.
 This is just another reason why this is so close to being a decent game.
 If it wasn’t for the ticking-down health, this would be a good Zelda clone.
 It wouldn’t be able to stand up to the real thing of course, but it would have been a great foot for Dragon Ball to put forward into the world of video games.

 Surprisingly, America also saw a release of this game in 1988, though the cartoon didn’t come to the west until the 90s.
 Because of this it was dubbed “Dragon Power”, and everything related to the Dragon Ball franchise was stripped out and replaced with the most generic Kung Fu nonsense that you can imagine.
 The Dragon Balls themselves became regular crystal balls and Goku’s sprite turned into one that arguably more accurately represents depictions of the actual monkey king Son Goku in other forms of media.
 Its most memorable change was probably the sprites of panties revolving around Muten Roshi’s head being replaced by sandwiches in the scene where he asks to see Bulma’s panties.
 I don’t think I have to point out that the dialog was obviously not translated by a native English speaker either.